-No one could see how the future would play out for NLR, with many Christian leaders standing on the sidelines wondering when it would cease its operations, either through financial uncertainty or government interference.
+No one could see how the future would play out for New Life Radio, with many Christian leaders standing on the sidelines wondering when it would cease its operations, either through financial uncertainty or government interference.
 Without this critical component of national Church support, the network's coverage of Siberia and the Far East was lost in 2004 after NLR discontinued its use of the YAMAL satellite for lack of funding.

-Fortunately, God continued to protect the radio team and provided sufficient resources so their mission could continue on.
-He accomplished this through a unique partnership between a small group of believers in America who provided the means to broadcast, while the Russians took responsibility for programming and utilizing the network to reach their own people for Christ.
+Fortunately, the Lord continued to protect the radio team and provided sufficient resources so their mission could develop even further!
+He accomplished this through a unique partnership between a small group of believers in America--who provided the means to broadcast-while the Russians took responsibility for programming and utilizing the network to reach their own people for Christ.

-On the other side of the country far up in Chukotka, people could listen to a four hour nightly program of Christian music and teaching from NLR, as it was rebroadcast by KICY Radio in Nome from 8 pm to 12 midnight Chukotka time at 50,000 watts!
-Moscow feeding Nome for broadcast back into the land so eagerly sought by the Swedish missionary duo of Axel and Adolph.
-They could not foresee that, but God certainly did, and in his own timing, He carried it out.
+On the other side of Russia, far up in northern Chukotka, people could listen to a four hour nightly program of Christian music and teaching from NLR, as it was rebroadcast by KICY Radio in Nome from 8 pm to 12 midnight Chukotka time at 50,000 watts!
+It was another confirmation of God's answering prayer, with Moscow feeding Nome for broadcast back into the land so eagerly sought by the Swedish missionaries Axel and Adolph--one person at a time!
+They could not have foreseen this spreading of the Gospel to a nation, via radio, but God certainly did, and in His own timing, He carried it out!